iqltechnologies/bootpolish/README.md

-# Bootpolish - Create Dynamic website with HTML and bootstrap
+# Bootpolish - Create Dynamic website with HTML and bootstrap (Only!)

 Run super-fast SEO friendly dynamic website without the backend.
 Boot is a website starter kit and framework without the problems of a backend.